Nan Woods

-Susan Nan Woods (born June 21, 1966, in Chicago, Illinois, U.S.) is a retired American actress who began her brief career in the mid-1980s.
+Susan Nan Woods (born June 21, 1966) is an American retired actress who began her brief career in the mid-1980s.
 Her best-known role was Cherry White in the first two seasons of the ABC television series China Beach.

-After working for just four years and appearing in the first two seasons of China Beach, along with a couple of film roles and a couple of TV movies, Woods decided acting was not for her and retired at the age of 22.
+After working for four years and appearing in the first two seasons of China Beach, along with a number of film roles and TV movies, Woods decided acting was not for her and retired at the age of 22.